 To show her gratitude, she reached out to Klompmaker, the retired UNC Kenan-Flagler professor.
 They met for lunch along with Klompmaker’s wife, Mary Ann, and the three became good friends.
 Beyond the fellowship, the couple has provided support and friendship to Wright.

-The UNC Kenan-Flagler community has motivated Wright, she says.
+The UNC Kenan-Flagler community has motivated Wright.
 In fact, she turns to the School’s core values often as she tries to scale her startup.

 “Among UNC Kenan-Flagler’s core values are inclusion and teamwork,” says Wright.
 “Including diverse stakeholders has been critical to my business as we scale this food company to capture the best of small-town local and share it with our entire community.”

-The University and Kenan-Flagler Business School are special to her.
+The University and UNC Kenan-Flagler are special to her.